 A woman who claims the heartburn medication Nexium (generic: esomeprazole) caused her to develop kidney failure has filed a products liability lawsuit against AstraZeneca in the U.S. District Court for the Eastern District of Louisiana.

-Free Nexium Bone Fracture Lawsuit Evaluation: If you or a loved one has suffered a bone fracture after taking Nexium, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of Nexium and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one suffered kidney damage after taking Nexium, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our lawyers can help.

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Nexium lawsuits.
-We are handling individual litigation nationwide and currently accepting new bone fracture cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Nexium lawsuits.
+We are handling individual litigation nationwide and currently accepting new kidney failure and nephritis cases in all 50 states.

-Free Nexium Bone Fracture Lawsuit Evaluation: If you or a loved one has suffered a serious bone fracture after taking Nexium, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Nexium bone fracture suit and we can help.
+Free Case Evaluation: Again, if you were injured by Nexium side effects, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a suit and we can help.